Skip to content

 4. Input the information as required.

-5. Select a role from the "Roles" field.
+5. Select a group from the "Groups" field.

 6. Select a team from the "Teams" field.